yashsriram/bussbus/README.md

 ## roadmap
 - [x] Scroll view in stop departures activity.
 - [x] Display stop name before requesting departuresList.
-Useful when departuresList comes with a lag.
+Useful in case of laggy response.
+- [x] Update last sync state in sync() rather than in success callback.
+Safer choice in case of laggy response.
 - [x] Adding a stop.
     - [x] Where can stop ids be found? - Link provided.
     - [x] StopId validation: len == 5 & uniqueness.